talismanai/querymate/README.md

     age: int
 ```

-2. Use QueryMate in your FastAPI route:
+2. Use QueryMate in your FastAPI route (Synchronous):

 ```python
 from fastapi import FastAPI, Depends